LoganMattingly12/Designing-a-Measure-of-County-Level-Nutritious-Food-Access/README.md

 # Designing-a-Measure-of-County-Level-Nutritious-Food-Access
-# Designing a Measure of County-Level Nutritious Food Access
 ---
 # Research Question
 **What are the determinants and their measurable effects of nutritious food attainment within county-level food systems in the United States?**